 Bihar - see Satyananda.

 Bikram - Bikram is the same 26 poses done twice over in a heated room.
 Hot yoga is the same but has more varied moves and less stringent training - usually just a yoga teacher that adds the heat to the usual yoga program.
-Caution is advised with attending a hot yoga class as some moves such as inversions, increase in high blood pressure, so always good to enquire on training (as with any class) of the teacher for these classes as inadequate training and experience in the practice of hot yoga and Bikram has been known to be lethal.
-Bikram, the man is also shrouded in controversy and allegations.
+Caution is advised with attending a hot yoga class as some moves such as inversions, increase high blood pressure, so always good to enquire on training (as with any class) of the teacher for these classes as inadequate training and experience in the practice of hot yoga and Bikram yoga has been known to be lethal.
 Although, I have personally practiced a hot style of yoga and enjoyed it for some time and don't condemn anyone on their choice to do it.
 I did start to feel quite ill from it after a while and since studying more in depth anatomy and learning that actually only 2% of toxins comes out in sweat, that there really isn't any point in putting the body into heat exhaustion or through that kind of stress, where the sweating is the bodies naturals reaction to getting hot and is desperately trying to cool you, not detox you... it just no longer made sense for me to be doing it when it wasn't feeling good and also I would caution those that are hypermobile to not practice this style, because although the heat does help you stretch further if you are very tight, there are for many folk, reasons as to why this is not a good thing.
 Those being on the Hypermobile Spectrum Disorder and/or Ehlers Danlos Syndrome and also we really don't want to be working into ligaments by again, going past the normal range of movement of our joints.
 In most circumstances, our bodies will soon tell us when we are, but when very hot and / or hypermobile, the warning signs to injury or overdoing it are not as loud.
 So by all means, do it if you're healthy and enjoy the heat but practice wisely and listen to your bodies signals.

 Classic Hatha Yoga - is the yoga of movement and action as mentioned at the start of this article.
 Barbara Currie is a classic hatha teacher, one of the UK’s most well know teachers in 1990’s-2000’s and was my first teacher.
 See also Hatha Yoga and Hatha Flow.